 What Directory To Use?

-The 800 pound gorilla is Psychology Today, and the up-and-coming underdog is Goodtherapy.
-There are other directories out there, but I wouldn’t bother with them since Psychology Today and Goodtherapy have the lion’s share of the traffic.
+For paid therapist directories, the 800 pound gorilla is Psychology Today, and the up-and-coming underdog is Goodtherapy.
+There are other paid directories out there which you can try if you want, but I’d usually suggest starting with the big two.
 They both cost about $300 a year, which means they’re probably worthwhile if they send you a handful of clients each year.
 Between the two, there’s not a clearly superior option.
 I would try both for one year and see which sends you more clients.